HSR-KAN: Efficient Hyperspectral Image Super-Resolution via Kolmogorov-Arnold Networks: Experiment

 \subsection{Comparison of Efficiency}

-To verify the feasibility of model deployment, we perform a basic evaluation of inference performance.
-We test on the CAVE dataset with a batch size set to 1 for $\times4$ SR. Experimental quantitative results are shown in Table \ref{tab:efficiency}.
-Compared to advanced SR methods HSR-Diff, which is based on diffusion, and DCTransformer, which is based on Transformer, our model significantly reduces model size and inference time by sparsity of spline function computations and lightweight network structure design.
+To assess the feasibility of model deployment, we conduct a preliminary evaluation of inference performance.
+The tests are performed on the CAVE dataset with a batch size of 1 for $\times$4 super-resolution.
+The experimental quantitative results are presented in Table \ref{tab:efficiency}.
+Compared to advanced super-resolution methods, such as HSR-Diff (based on diffusion) and DCTransformer (based on the Transformer architecture), our model achieves significant reductions in both model size and inference time.
+This is primarily due to the sparsity introduced by spline function computations and the lightweight design of the network architecture.